ousid/package-skeleton/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## Note
+This Repository Was Cloned and modified from [spatie skeleton package for laravel](https://github.com/spatie/package-skeleton-laravel).
+So, please check it out if you want to run your tests with phpunit Testing Framework

 ## Installation

 You can install the package via composer: